TrellixVulnTeam/swahilipython_SCMU/Doc/reference/lexical_analysis.rst

 assignment expressions ``:=`` must be surrounded by explicit parentheses.
 Replacement expressions can contain line breaks (e.g. in triple-quoted strings), but they cannot contain comments.
-Each expression is evaluated in the context where the formatted string literal appears, in order from left to right.
+Each expression is evaluated in the context where the formatted string literal appears, in order kutoka left to right.

 If a conversion is specified, the result of evaluating the expression